luxmedia/LM-Foundation/README.md

 - I also removed the predefined !default variables from the ```"components/*.styl"``` files.
 Alle default values are stored in ```"_global/lm-foundation/_settings.styl"```.
 Overrides can be done in ```"custom/_settings.styl"```.

 - I changed the indentation to 4 spaces instead of 2 spaces.
 This settings proved to be the best coding environment for me using large displays.

+- We do not use foundation's tabs library.
+Instead we use accessibleTabs which provide a better readable HTML-Markup.